-Every month I have a food budget that I try to stick to and these Pistachio Crusted Tuna Patties fit perfectly as an inexpensive meal that the whole family will love.
+Every month I have a food budget I try to stick to and these Pistachio Crusted Tuna Patties fit perfectly as an inexpensive meal that the whole family loves.
 Canned tuna is a great source of protein that won’t break the bank and can make a tasty meal.
-My creamy Lemon Herb Aioli pairs perfect with the patties and brings out so many bright flavors.
+In addition, my creamy Lemon Herb Aioli pairs perfect with the patties and brings out so many bright flavors.

 When I think about tuna patties, it brings me back so many childhood memories.
 My momma would make tuna or salmon patties and serve with them with peas, mashed potato and gravy, I can smell that meal as I type this.
 YUM!
 Oh yeah, those were the days when I had someone cooking for me.

 In honor of childhood meals, I put a spin on the regular tuna patty and created a version that is Paleo, Whole30, and Keto compliant.
 My mom would always add crumbled up Ritz crackers and butter to her version, so to make this healthy, I subbed tapioca flour to hold the patty together and ghee to get the brown crispy skin.
 It honestly tastes just as good as the version I ate 20 years ago.

 Now that I have a family of my own, I want to make the same memories with my girls surrounding food.
 Hopefully, they will have the same feeling in 20 years when they eat or smell tuna patties.

 What can I sub for almond flour when cooking these Pistachio Crusted Tuna Patties?

 Coconut flour is a great substitute, but sometimes I find the flavor a little strong.
 To balance it I like to mix tapioca OR arrowroot flour to the coconut flour.
 For example, if a recipe calls for 1 cup almond flour, I will use 1/2 cup coconut flour and 1/2 cup arrowroot OR tapioca flour.